Lessons learned about how high-touch customer onboarding goes wrong... and how to make it right.

 We researched 100+ of the best customer success and onboarding teams while building Arrows.
 During this process we learned how many of the best teams onboard their customers.

 We also heard many of the ways customer onboarding breaks down.
-This guide will teach you how to fix your onboarding, keep everyone aligned, and get customers to value faster and more cleanly.
+This guide will teach you how to fix your onboarding process, keep your customers and internal teams aligned, get customers to value faster, and ultimately increase customer retention.

 The first step in improving your onboarding is to define it.